 Deficiency disease examples: Vitamin B1 deficiency causes beriberi, lack of iron in the body can lead to anaemia.

-Vitamin Deficiency: It is a condition of a long-term lack of vital amines in our body.
-If there is less intake of vitamin then the condition is called primary deficiency and if the reason behind deficiency is malabsorption of vitamins due to a disorder, it is called a secondary deficiency.
+It is a condition of a long-term lack of vital amines in our body.
+If there is less intake of vitamins then the condition is called primary deficiency and if the reason behind deficiency is malabsorption of vitamins due to a disorder, it is called a secondary deficiency.
 Vitamin deficiency can result in diseases such as beriberi and pellagra.
+Vitamin deficiency is still a problem all over the world.
+They are typically clinically unnoticed unless they are severe, but even modest deficiency can have serious implications.
+Vitamin deficits affect people of all ages, and they frequently coexist with mineral deficiencies (zinc, iron, and iodine).
+Because of their relatively high demands for these compounds and susceptibilities to their absence, pregnant and lactating women, as well as young children, are the most vulnerable to vitamin deficiencies.
+Infectious disease, death, anaemia, death during pregnancy or childbirth, and impaired mental and physical development are among them.
+Vitamin deficiency has consequences because of the biochemical roles they perform.

-Mineral Deficiency: Minerals are nutrients that the human body needs in order to function properly.
+Minerals are nutrients that the human body needs in order to function properly.
 A mineral deficiency occurs when the body doesn’t obtain or absorb the required amount of a mineral.
 It can happen slowly over time for various reasons.
-These can be increased need for minerals in the body, lack of minerals in the diet, etc. The deficiency of minerals can lead to several health problems.
+These can be an increased need for minerals in the body, a lack of minerals in the diet, etc. The deficiency of minerals can lead to several health problems.
 For example, deficiency of iron can result in anaemia.
+The human body requires different amounts of each mineral to stay healthy.
+Specific requirements are mentioned in daily allotment (RDA).

 Vitamin deficiency diseases